sophiecchen/personal-website/work/hack-the-box-walkthroughs/academy/linux-fundamentals.md

 * `/home`: Contains files for each user on the system
 * `/lib`: Contains shared library files that are required for system boot
 * `/media`: Acts as the mount point for external removable media devices such as USB drives
-* `/mnt`: Acts as the temporary mount point for regular filesystems
+* `/mnt`: Acts as the temporary mount point for regular file systems
 * `/opt`: Contains optional files such as third-party tools
 * `/root`: Acts as the root user's home directory
 * `/sbin`: Contains executables used for system administration